-Sequoia is a Glasgow based string duo comprising violinist Alice Rickards and cellist Sonia Cromarty.
-Since launching as ‘High Heels and Horse Hair’ at the 2010 Edinburgh Fringe we have firmly rooted our place in the Scottish arts scene, performing recitals and creative collaborative projects in festivals, concert halls, public spaces, schools and gardens around the country.
-We were Chamber Music Scotland’s Ensemble in Residence 2013-15.
+Sequoia is a partnership between violinist Alice Rickards and cellist Sonia Cromarty.
+Since joining forces in 2010 we have firmly rooted our place in the Scottish arts scene, performing recitals and creative collaborative projects in festivals, concert halls, public spaces, schools and gardens around the country and holding a two year post as Chamber Music Scotland’s ensemble in residence.

 I am green fingered and love my garden, wildflower meadow and allotment in Glasgow.
 When my hands aren’t covered in soil they are playing the violin in the BBC Scottish Symphony Orchestra.

 I have also performed with the RSNO, Dunedin consort and the Australian Haydn Ensemble in my home state of New South Wales.